 Time flies, and there’s merit to preserving memories, whether through a blog post, a photograph, a journal entry, a twitter timestamp.
 I can’t count the number of times I relearned lessons, revisited milestones, or remembered God’s goodness through an old blog or some social media posts.
-Stuff I wouldn’t have remembered otherwise in an ordinary day.
+Stuff I wouldn’t have remembered otherwise on an ordinary day.

 I wouldn’t say go all out posting TMI on social media!
-I say, not too much details, just the essence of the memory, like the telling of a poignant story, in ways that would inspire and connect people (friends and strangers alike), while serving your own nostalgia.
+I say, not too many details, just the essence of the memory, like the telling of a poignant story, in ways that would inspire and connect people (friends and strangers alike), while serving your own nostalgia.

-Here are some bloggers who do story telling and memory-keeping so well, if you want to be inspired—
+Here are some bloggers who do storytelling and memory-keeping so well, if you want to be inspired—

 - A Father’s Journal by Bradley Cowan